Smoothed Particle Hydrodynamics Physically Reconsidered -- The Relation to Explicit Large Eddy Simulation and the Issue of Particle Duality: SPH as a Lagrangian Quadrature of Explicit LES

 \begin{enumerate} \item \underline{Implication}: Ideally, the physical resolution of SPH is limited by the kernel scale of $V_x$ or more precisely the kernel diameter $D_K$.
 Thus, SPH is unsuited as a DNS method. \item \underline{Implication}: Deficits introduced below the kernel scale of $V_x$ might be resolved by explicit consideration of the SFS term, from which structures above the kernel scale of $V_x$ could profit. \end{enumerate}

 While the first implication can be easily understood and there is already empirical evidence proving it, e.g. the work of Bauer \& Springel \cite{Bauer_2012}, the second implication should be interpreted as a working hypothesis, which we will test by numerical experiments in Sec. \ref{sec:Results}.
-However, before this, the importance of the SFS in SPH has to be explained, which will be the objective of the next section.
+However, before this, we will recapitulate the current knowledge about the origin of numerical dissipation in SPH in the next section and explain its relation to the SFS.